JinhuanLei/ZendeskHomework/README.md

 3. If the type of search term is **boolean**, User need to type **true** or **false** for matching.

+4. If the type of search term is **Date** type, In this problem I treat this like a String.
+So user needs to type exactly the same String to meet the search requirement.

 ## User Manual
 **1. Choose Search Options**
 ```